GrOCE:Graph-Guided Online Concept Erasure for Text-to-Image Diffusion Models: Methodology

-where $\mathcal{L}$ is the normalized graph Laplacian, $v_{c^*}$ is the one-hot vector for the anchor node, and $t$ controls how widely the influence spreads.
-Intuitively, nodes that are closer to $c^*$ in the semantic graph receive higher activation, while distant nodes fade out exponentially.
+Intuitively, nodes that are closer to $c_t$ in the local subgraph receive higher activation, while distant nodes in the subgraph fade out exponentially.
 This process allows indirect relationships to emerge naturally through multiple paths.
+We further perform min-max normalization on the diffusion scores $s$ to scale them to the range $[0,1]$ for better distinguishability, without changing their relative order.

-\stitle{Cluster Formation.} We collect all nodes that are both (1) within an adjacency radius $n$ and (2) have high diffusion scores.
-The top-$K$ nodes according to $h[i]$ are chosen as the target cluster, formulated by
+\stitle{Clustering.} We construct the target concept cluster by selecting the top-$K$ nodes with the highest diffusion scores in the local subgraph, where $K$ controls the semantic coverage of the cluster.
+Let $\text{rank}(s_i)$ denote the descending rank of node $v_i$ according to $s_i$.
+The cluster is defined as

-This joint rule balances semantic proximity (from diffusion scores) and graph connectivity (from adjacency radius), ensuring that $\mathcal{C}_{c^*}$ is both comprehensive and precise.
-The resulting $\mathcal{C}_{c^*}$ defines all concepts semantically related to the target, serving as the basis for selective removal in the next section.
+This procedure yields a target concept cluster $\mathcal{V}_{c}$ that captures concepts closely related to the target while preserving the structural connectivity of the semantic graph.
+The resulting cluster then serves as input to the \textsc{Sever} component.